jiobu1/jiobu1.github.io/_posts/2021-03-04-CitySpire.md

 <p><strong>From roadmap to implementation</strong></p>

 <p>Since we were limited in time and breadth of the project was pretty large, we got right to work.
-Using the product documentation, we created task cards using Trello so that we could make sure to meet [release features](https://www.notion.so/CitySpire-c5071dd8198441b6999aefbbbc851ca7).</p>
+Using the product documentation, we created task cards using Trello so that we could make sure to meet
+<a href="https://www.notion.so/CitySpire-c5071dd8198441b6999aefbbbc851ca7">release features</a>.</p>

 <h2> Data:</h2>